-9. Air freshener 2.0- Gel-based
+11. Air Freshener 2.0- Gel-based

 To up the ornamental value, you can play with food coloring and decorative trinkets as well.
 These are not only cute to look at but will make your bathroom smell amazing as well.
 They are also spill-proof, so you’re saved from accidental knock overs.
-Here is a step-by-step tutorial on how to make one.

-10. Clean your Shower curtain
+12. Clean Your Shower curtain

-Remove them every once in a while, to rinse them out with a cleanser.
+Remove them every once in a while to rinse them out with a cleanser.
 This will get rid of any underlying odors that may be present due to continuous usage.
 If you’re too lazy to get them off their hooks, then use a spray bottle to spritz some disinfectant on, and let it wash away in the shower itself.

-11. Clean Your Toilet Scrub
+13. Clean Your Toilet Scrub

 Toilet scrubs work away hard at cleaning every other grime but are hardly cleaned themselves.
 Colonies of bacteria can build up deep inside them if left unnoticed.

 An ingenious way to keep them sanitized is to fill up a cylinder with disinfectant and let the scrub rest.
-This will make sure that the scrub is deodorized between uses and does not contribute to the skunk.
+This will make sure that the scrub is deodorized between uses and does not contribute to the stench.

-12. DIY Reed Diffuser
+14. DIY Reed Diffuser

 These mason jars not only look pretty but can also help to combat odor.
 Plus, they are refillable and will last a long time.
 All you have to do is place it in a safe area and enjoy the aroma wafting about as you take a shower.
-The best thing is they are made of biodegradable materials, so count it as a win for your senses and the environment.
+The best thing is they are made of biodegradable materials, so count them as a win for your senses and the environment.

 Here’s a tutorial on how to make your own mason jar reed diffuser.

-13. Get rid of Musty Towel Stink
+15. Get Rid of Musty Towel Stink

 Bathrooms are extremely humid, and if not aired out can become suffocating.
 Towels placed in bathrooms can also acquire a musty smell after some time.
-Always air out these on a sunny day or throw them in for a wash every now and then.
+Always air out these on a sunny day or throw them in for a wash now and then.
 You will immediately notice a vast difference in how your bathroom smells.